nawforce/apex-link/doc/Types.md

 # Types

 All types are represented using the trait TypeDeclaration.
-There are many forms of type declaration but to simplify we can group them as metadata related or Apex related.
+There are many forms of type declaration but to simplify we can group them as eitehr Apex related or other metadata related.
 The classes BasicTypeDeclaration and InnerTypeDeclaration are used to provide default implementations of TypeDeclarations features but have no structural significance.

 # Metadata Types